billgib/cdm-ephemera/README.md

 # cdm-ephemera
-CDM bits and pieces that might be of some value
+Some CDM bits and pieces that might be of value